• Blog

 Written by admin

-Flying Insects bees, wasp nest, wasp sting, wasps, wasps and bees Leave a Comment
+Insects, Wasps bees, wasp nest, wasp sting, wasps and bees Leave a Comment

 Summer is here!
 Pests such as wasps and bees can pose a danger to you and your children.
 Wasps and honey bees can be mistaken Here’s some practical advice to avoid wasps and bees to make your home or business a safe place for an outdoor party.